April 20, 2025-

-Why it’s hard to get great workers and a checklist with 9 ways to attract the best employees.
+Why it’s hard to get great workers, and a checklist with 9 ways to attract the best employees.

-There are countless unfilled jobs in the U.S. because of the structural gap between job requirements and worker abilities.
+There are seemingly countless unfilled jobs in the U.S. because of the structural gap between job requirements and worker abilities.

 Meanwhile, too many American workers are not flexible enough in developing the right skills, getting the right training, and studying the right courses.